-Taken from this list of generic email subject lines that are eminently effective, here are a few of the more creative email headlines that may not necessarily subscribe to the tips above, but have been proven to work well nonetheless:
+Taken from this list of generic email subject lines that are eminently effective, here are a few of the more creative recruiting email subject lines that may not necessarily subscribe to the tips above but have been proven to work well nonetheless:

 - “[Mutual connection] recommended that I get in touch” – there’s no type of marketing more effective than a personal recommendation.

 - “Do not open this email” – as Derren Brown so effectively demonstrates in this video, we adults are just as susceptible to reverse psychology as our kids.

 - “Should I stay or should I go?” – If you’re contacting a long-dormant email database contact, why not be playful when gauging their interest in terminating or reigniting the relationship?

 - [No subject line at all] – A study of over 6 million emails surprisingly found that those without a subject line were opened 8% more often than those with one!

 First impressions, digital or otherwise, count.
 And while the rules of introducing yourself via zeros and ones may be less clear cut than those based in the real world, by using the tips above, you will at the very least have hit the digital equivalent of a shower and a shave.

 Ready to put these tips into practice?
 Here’s a list of email subject line examples for recruiters to drum up inspiration: